The Classification of Cultures

 We can view cultures through the prism of their attitude towards their constituents: the individuals they are comprised of.
 More so, we can classify them in accordance with their approach towards "humanness", the experience of being human.

-A culture which cherishes the human potential and strives to create the conditions needed for its fullest materialization and manifestation is an anthropocentric culture.
-Such striving is the top priority, the crowning achievement, the measuring rod of such a culture, its attainment - its criterion of success or failure.
+A culture which cherishes the human potential and strives to create the conditions needed for its fullest realization and manifestation is an anthropocentric culture.
+Such striving is accepted to be the top priority, the crowning achievement, the measuring rod of such a culture’s attainment: its criterion for success or failure.

 On the other pole of the dichotomy we find cultures which look beyond humanity.
-This "transcendental" look has multiple purposes.
+To paraphrase Hanna Arendt, they sacrifice the individual to advance the human species.
+This "transcendental" outlook has multiple purposes.

-Some cultures want to transcend human limitations, others to derive meaning, yet others to maintain social equilibrium.
-But what is common to all of them – regardless of purpose – is the subjugation of human endeavour, of human experience, human potential, all things human to this transcendence.
+Some cultures want to transcend human limitations, others to derive meaning from such transcendence, yet others to leverage it in order to maintain social equilibrium.
+But what is common to all of them – regardless of purpose – is the subjugation of human endeavour, of human experience, human potential, really of all things human to this attempt at transcendence.

 What causes the transition between differential and inertial phases?

-Why is it that anthropocentricity coincides with differentiation and progress / evolution – while other types of cultures with an inertial framework?
+Why is it that anthropocentricity coincides with differentiation and progress / evolution while other types of cultures are concomitant with an inertial framework?

 Distinguishing versus Consuming Cultures

-Some cultures give weight and presence (though not necessarily equal) to each of their constituent elements (the individual and social structures).
-Each such element is idiosyncratic and unique.
-Such cultures would accentuate attention to details, private enterprise, initiative, innovation, entrepreneurship, inventiveness, youth, status symbols, consumption, money, creativity, art, science and technology.
+Some cultures give weight and presence (though not necessarily in equal measures) to each of their constituent elements (the individual and the social structures or institutions).
+Each such element is considered distinctive, idiosyncratic, and unique.
+Such cultures accentuate attention to details, private enterprise, initiative, innovation, entrepreneurship, inventiveness, youth, status symbols, consumption, money, creativity, art, science and technology.

 These are the things that distinguish one individual from another.

-Such cultures emphasize generalizations, stereotypes, conformity, consensus, belonging, social structures, procedures, forms, undertakings involving the labour or other input of human masses.
+Such cultures emphasize generalizations, stereotypes, conformity, consensus, belonging, social structures, procedures, formalisms, rituals, undertakings involving the labour or other input of the human masses.

 Future versus Past Oriented Cultures

 Some cultures look to the past – real or imaginary – for inspiration, motivation, sustenance, hope, guidance and direction.
-These cultures tend to direct their efforts and resources and invest them in what IS.
-They are, therefore, bound to be materialistic, figurative, substantive, earthly.
+These cultures tend to direct their efforts and resources and invest them in what already exists.
+They are, therefore, bound to be materialistic, figurative, substantive, and earthly.

-These cultures are, inevitably, more abstract (living in an eternal Gedankenexperiment), more imaginative, more creative (having to design multiple scenarios just to survive).
-They are also more likely to have a youth cult: to prefer the young, the new, the revolutionary, the fresh – to the old, the habitual, the predictable.
-They are be risk-centered and risk-assuming cultures.
+These cultures are, inevitably, more abstract (inhabiting, as they are, the mental space of an eternal Gedankenexperiment), more imaginative, more creative (having to design multiple scenarios just to survive).
+They are also more likely to have a youth cult: to prefer the young, the new, the revolutionary, the fresh to the old, the habitual, the predictable.
+They are risk-centered and risk-assuming cultures.

 Other cultures seem more "ruffled", "arbitrary", or disturbed.
 They are pluralistic, heterogeneous and torn.
-These are the dynamic (or, fashionably, the emergent) cultures.
-They encourage conflict as the main arbiter in the social and economic spheres ("the invisible hand of the market" or the American "checks and balances"), contractual and transactional relationships, partisanship, utilitarianism, heterogeneity, self fulfilment, fluidity of the social structures, democracy.
+These are the dynamic or the emergent cultures.
+They encourage conflict as the main arbiter in the social and economic spheres ("the invisible hand of the market" or "checks and balances"), contractual and transactional relationships, partisanship, utilitarianism, heterogeneity, self fulfilment, fluidity of the social structures, democracy.

-Some cultures derive their sense of meaning, of direction and of the resulting wish-fulfillment by referring to frameworks which are outside them or bigger than them.
-They derive meaning only through incorporation or reference.
+Some cultures derive their sense of meaning, of direction and of the resulting wish-fulfilment by referring to outside frameworks which are perceived as bigger, or more significant than they are.
+They derive meaning only through incorporation in or reference to these frameworks.

-The encompassing framework could be God, History, the Nation, a Calling or a Mission, a larger Social Structure, a Doctrine, an Ideology, or a Value or Belief System, an Enemy, a Friend, the Future – anything qualifies which is bigger and outside the meaning-seeking culture.
+The encompassing framework could be God, History, the Nation, a Calling or a Mission, a larger Social Structure, a Doctrine, an Ideology, or a Value or Belief System, an Enemy, a Friend, the Future: any thing which is bigger and outside the meaning-seeking culture.

 Other cultures derive their sense of meaning, of direction and of the resulting wish fulfilment by referring to themselves – and to themselves only.
 It is not that these cultures ignore the past – they just do not re-live it.
-It is not that they do not possess a Values or a Belief System or even an ideology – it is that they are open to the possibility of altering it.
+It is not that they do not possess a values or a belief system or even an ideology – it is that they are open to the possibility of revising it.

-While in the first type of cultures, Man is meaningless were it not for the outside systems which endow him with meaning – in the latter the outside systems are meaningless were it not for Man who endows them with meaning.
+While in the first type of cultures, Man is meaningless were it not for the outside systems which endow him with meaning – in the second type of cultures these very outside systems are meaningless but for Man who endows them with meaning.

 Still, there are two types of revolution: